The Age of Trust

 The current Facebook scandal likely won’t be the last.
 There are huge challenges to overcome if we are to make genuine progress on issues of privacy, fairness and bias.
 But the companies that do figure it out will be able to protect themselves from the sort of backlash and value destruction currently playing out in the media.
 More importantly, they’ll be able to create disproportionate value for both their customers and themselves.

-We will be publishing more on the topic of trust over the coming months.
+We will be publishing more on the new age of trust over the coming months.
 In the meantime, you can read more about differential privacy in this post and listen to how it is being used by one of our Georgian Partners’ portfolio companies, Bluecore, in this podcast.